-1. Inside the vehicle, pull the hood release handle located under the bottom of the instrument panel.

-- 2. At the front of the vehicle, lift up on the auxiliary latch handle located in the center between the hood and the grille. - 3.
-Lift the hood open and secure it with the prop rod.
+- 1. Inside the vehicle, pull the hood release handle located under the bottom of the instrument panel near the steering column. - 2.
+Go to the front of the vehicle and release the auxiliary latch that is located under the front center of the hood. - 3.
+Lift the hood and support it with the prop rod.